What happened. The St. Louis Cardinals designated outfielder Stephen Piscotty as their 26th man for today’s Little League Classic.

-In the second half Tommy Pham has hit .321/.419/.489 with 142 wRC+, Randal Grichuk has hit .305/.336/.581 with a 135 wRC+, and Dexter Fowler has hit .308/.443/.487 with a 146 wRC+.
-Add Jose Martinez in there and four of the Cardinals’ top-5 hitters of the second half have been their outfielders.
+Just look at these numbers in the second half.
+Tommy Pham has hit .321/.419/.489 with a 142 wRC+.
+Randal Grichuk has hit .305/.336/.581 with a 135 wRC+.
+Dexter Fowler has hit .308/.443/.487 with a 146 wRC+.
+And when you throw Jose Martinez into the mix too, four of the Cardinals top-5 hitters of the second half are outfielders.